Evandro-developer/projeto-pesquisenews-frontend/README.md

 ## Folder Structure
 The project's folder structure is organized as follows:
-- `src/`: Contains the frontend source code.
+- `src/`: Contains the frontend source code:
+  - `blocks/`: Contains specific CSS files for each component.
   - `components/`: Reusable components.
   - `contexts/`: Contexts for global state management.
+  - `fonts/`: Holds the typographic fonts used in the project.
   - `helpers/`: Auxiliary functions for specific or complex logic.
+  - `hooks/`: Features custom hooks to enhance component logic and facilitate functionality reuse across the application.
+  - `images/`: Stores all images used in the app.
   - `locales/`: Localization files for multi-language support.
   - `utils/`: Generic functions and utilities.
   - `index.js`: Entry point of the application.